caseywatts/caseywatts.github.io/book/_chapters/chapter1.md

 Do you want to be a happier and more effective person?
 Of course you do!

 The following "brain debugging" techniques will help you choose the best response in a given situation, to get the most effective outcome.
-One of the worst (least adaptive) outcomes is ending up in a "downward spiral".
+One of the worst (least adaptive) <!-- #todo define adaptive / least adaptive --> outcomes is ending up in a "downward spiral".
 The following techniques are especially important in high-stakes or emotional situations where you might a "downward spiral".

 These will help you understand yourself better, they will help you communicate your mental state more clearly, and they will help you understand other people better as well.
 It can even help you understand other people's perspectives more readily and quickly.